- Lip fillers are temporary treatments that last for several months

 Some sources suggest 2-4 sessions per year to keep your lips full and soft, while others recommend treatments every 6-12 months, depending on the specific filler used and individual factors

 Hyaluronic acid lip fillers are widely used to plump and define thin lips, and reduce the appearance of lines and wrinkles in the lip area.
 Unlike collagen fillers, these rarely cause allergic reactions as hyaluronic acid is naturally present throughout the body.

 Juvederm and Restylane are the most popular hyaluronic acid-based filler brands and usually last between six and nine months before being completely absorbed by the body.

-Repeat treatments are required to maintain results.
-Adequate hydration, moderate exercise and maintaining good skin hygiene can help keep your skin healthier and make your results last longer.
+To maintain results, repeat treatments are required.
+Adopting healthy habits such as staying hydrated, engaging in moderate exercise, and maintaining good skin hygiene can help keep your skin healthier and make your results last longer.